US factory activity improves in April, but hiring declines

 WASHINGTON (AP) — U.S. factories expanded in April at the same pace as in March, but manufacturers are starting to curtail hiring in a possible sign of weakness.

-The Institute for Supply Management, a trade group of purchasing managers, says its manufacturing index was unchanged at 51.5.
+The Institute for Supply Management, a trade group of purchasing managers, said Friday that its manufacturing index was unchanged at 51.5.

 The index had dropped in the prior five months.
 Still, any reading above 50 signals expansion.

 U.S. manufacturers have faced a drag in recent months from falling oil prices and a stronger dollar.
 The drop in oil prices has cut into demand for pipelines and equipment used by drillers and energy companies.
 At the same time, the dollar has risen in value over the past year against the euro and other currencies, causing American-made goods to be more expensive abroad and hurting exports.

 The drag from the since-resolved West Coast ports disruption continues, as shipments have been delayed because of a labor dispute that was largely settled in February and March.

 New orders and productivity improved in April, but the employment component of the index slipped below 50 to 48.3.
 The drop in the employment indicator could indicate less hiring ahead and even the possibility of layoffs or it could be a blip.
 The U.S. economy barely grew in the first three months of 2015, with gross domestic product rising at an annual rate of 0.2 percent.

 Bradley Holcomb, chairman of the ISM's manufacturing business survey committee, said he expects factory employment to rebound.

 "It's more of tapping the brakes to assess where this manufacturing economy and overall economy going," he said.
 "We're obviously off to a slow start in the first quarter."